Types of socialism: Early interpretations

-After the advent of Karl Marx's theory of capitalism and scientific socialism, socialism came to refer to ownership and administration of the means of production by the working class, either through the state apparatus or through independent cooperatives.
-In Marxist theory, socialism refers to a specific stage of social and economic development that will displace capitalism, characterized by coordinated production, public or cooperative ownership of capital, diminishing class conflict and inequalities that spawn from such and the end of wage-labor with a method of compensation based on the principle of "From each according to his ability, to each according to his contribution".
+After the development of Karl Marx's theories, many socialist movements and writers adopted definitions of socialism centered on worker ownership or control of productive assets, either through state institutions, cooperatives, or other collective arrangements.
+In Marxist theory, socialism refers to a transitional stage between capitalism and communism characterized by coordinated production, collective ownership of productive assets, and the eventual reduction of class distinctions.
+Some other socialist traditions have defined socialism differently and do not necessarily share Marx's stage-based theory of historical development.

 Differences between various schools

-Although they share a common root (as elaborated upon in the above sections), schools of socialism are divided on many issues and sometimes there is a split within a school.
-The following is a brief overview of the major issues which have generated or are generating significant controversy amongst socialists in general.
+Although they share a common root, schools of socialism are divided on many issues, sometimes even internally.
+The following is a brief overview of the major issues which have generated significant controversy among socialists in general.

 Theory

-Some branches of socialism arose largely as a philosophical construct (e.g. utopian socialism)—others in the heat of a revolution (e.g. early Marxism or Leninism).
-A few arose merely as the product of a ruling party (e.g. Stalinism), other as a product of various worker movements (e.g. anarcho-syndicalism), or a party or other group contending for political power in a democratic society (e.g. social democracy).
+Some branches of socialism arose largely as a philosophical construct (e.g. utopian socialism), while others arose in the course of a revolution (e.g. early Marxism or Leninism).
+A few arose as the product of a ruling party (e.g. Stalinism), others as the product of various worker movements (e.g. anarcho-syndicalism) or a party or other group contending for political power in a democratic society (e.g. social democracy).

-Some are in favour of a socialist revolution (e.g. Maoism, Marxism–Leninism, revolutionary socialism, social anarchism and Trotskyism) whilst others tend to support reform instead (e.g. Fabianism and individualist anarchism).
-Others believe both are possible (e.g. syndicalism or various forms of Marxism).
-The first utopian socialists did not address the question of how a socialist society would be achieved.
+Some are in favour of a socialist revolution (e.g. Maoism, Marxism–Leninism, revolutionary socialism, social anarchism and Trotskyism), while others tend to support reform instead (e.g. Fabianism and individualist anarchism).

 All socialists criticize the current system in some way.
-Some criticisms center on the ownership of the means of production (e.g. Marxism) whereas others tend to focus on the nature of mass and equitable distribution (e.g. most forms of utopian socialism).
-Most are opposed to unchecked industrialism as well as capitalism (e.g. green left) and believe that under socialism the environment must be protected.
-Utopian socialists like Robert Owen and Henri de Saint-Simon argued, although not from exactly the same perspective, that the injustice and widespread poverty of the societies they lived in were a problem of distribution of the goods created.
-On the other hand, Marxian socialists determined that the root of the injustice is based not in the function of distribution of goods already created, but rather in the fact that the ownership of the means of production is in the hands of the upper class.
-Marxian socialists also maintain in contrast to the utopian socialists that the root of injustice is not in how goods (commodities) are distributed, but for whose economic benefit are they produced and sold.
+Some criticisms centre on the ownership of the means of production (e.g. Marxism), whereas others tend to focus on the nature of mass and equitable distribution (e.g. most forms of utopian socialism).
+Most are opposed to unchecked industrialism as well as capitalism (e.g. green left) and believe that, under socialism, the environment must be protected.
+Utopian socialists such as Robert Owen and Henri de Saint-Simon argued that the injustice and widespread poverty of the societies they lived in were a problem of the distribution of the goods created.
+On the other hand, Marxian socialists argued that the primary source of economic injustice was the concentration of ownership of productive assets among a relatively small ownership class rather than the distribution of goods after production.
+Marxian socialists also maintain that the root of injustice is not in how commodities are distributed, but in whose economic benefit they are produced and sold.